Mining Company Cuts Costs by 80% with Remote Monitoring Solutions

 Elegant, smart and fast to install

-Carson decided to call Thermofisher Scientific, a leading provider of specialist equipment, who recommended Pacific Data Systems, who had been developing monitoring systems for three decades.
+Carson decided to call Thermofisher Scientific, a leading provider of specialist equipment, who recommended Pacific Data Systems, who had been developing remote monitoring solutions for three decades.
 At the time, PDS was developing satellite-based system called SatVue which was based on advanced technology and was an off-the-shelf ‘plug & play’ device.
 SatVue is a compact, rugged system that uses ORBCOMM’s technology and the IsatData Pro satellite network to transmit data.
 The SatVue system is self-sustaining with a built-in solar panel.
 The satellite terminal is IP67 certified and designed to withstand harsh environments, extreme temperatures and high humidity.
 As designed, the installed equipment and corresponding services require minimal onsite maintenance and support.

 As Carson says, ‘SatVue looked like exactly what we needed – elegant, smart, fast to install, up and transmitting in seconds and cost-effective to run.
 More than that we could be involved in its final design, which was very valuable ’ ConsultCorp worked with PDS’s R&D team in the final stages of development, and ended up choosing the SatVue bore model for its mining client.